Woman killed, driver charged after pickup truck crashes into van

 The driver and four other passengers suffered non-life-threatening injuries.
 The male motorcyclist was transported to Stony Brook University Hospital with serious injuries.

-Visconti was taken to a local hospital with non-life-threatening injuries and faces multiple charges, including driving while ability impaired by drugs.
+Visconti was taken to a local hospital with non-life-threatening injuries and faces multiple charges, including driving while ability impaired by drugs, unlicensed operation of a motor vehicle and criminal possession of a controlled substance.

 He has not been scheduled to be arraigned due to his injuries.